Leostarearn/leostarearn-hub/src/trending-viral/dopamine-detox-guide.md

 ---

-title: "Can a Dopamine Detox Really Reset Your Brain?"
+title: "Can a Dopamine Detox Really Reset Your Brain?
+(Real Home Fix)"
-description: "Quitting short-term pleasure is trending — but does it really help focus and mental clarity?
-The science may surprise you."
+description: "Feeling burned out, foggy, or addicted to scrolling?
+Try a real dopamine detox — a home reset that restores focus, calm, and motivation in 6–24 hours."
 date: 2025-07-04
 layout: base.njk
 faqSchema: true